• Skip to primary navigation

 After day seven, your starter should be ready to make sourdough bread or breadsticks.
 Seven days is not a hard and fast rule.
 It can happen before the seven days or even take a few weeks.

-You will know it is ready when the mixture starts doubling within 1 – 4 hours after feeding, and the texture looks light and fluffy, with plenty of bubbles on the surface and around the sides of the jar.
+You will know the sourdough starter is ready when the mixture starts doubling within 1 – 4 hours after feeding, and the texture looks light and fluffy, with plenty of bubbles on the surface and around the sides of the jar.

 *Colder kitchens will take longer than warmer kitchens.